Bridgewater Commons: 21st century

 McCormick & Schmick's closed in January 2019 due to the expiration of their lease.

 Mexican food chain Uncle Julio’s opened their first NJ location in the space formerly occupied by McCormick & Schmick's on February 25, 2020.

 On August 27, 2020, Lord & Taylor announced they would liquidate and shutter all their remaining stores as the company declared bankruptcy.

-In November 2021, Crate & Barrel, an anchor of The Village, declared its departure from the mall after they opted to not renew their lease.
-The township plans to re-zone the building to allow medical use to occupy the space after the popular furniture chain vacated.

 In December 2022, the town council approved a zoning ordinance in the former Lord & Taylor anchor pad to attract entertainment and amusement establishments such as Topgolf or Dave & Buster's to occupy the vacant space.

+In May 2023, Pacific Retail Capital Partners acquired the mall and The Village from Trademark Properties to revitalize the properties into a "vibrant mixed-use destination".
+A purchase price has not been disclosed.

-In January 2023, Brazilian steakhouse chain Fogo de Chão announced that they will open three locations in NJ, including a venue at the mall.
+In June 2024, Brazilian steakhouse chain Fogo de Chão opened their venue at the mall.